Here's a summary of my personal journey to Financial Independence.

 Started saving aggressively into a high-interest savings account and learning about how to build wealth.
 Savings rate: 50%

 Met and moved in with my partner.
 She bought into the idea of FI.
 Started learning about investing.

 Savings rate: 60%.

-Purchased two properties.
+Purchased my second property.
+My partner purchased one too.
 Our progress gave me extra motivation.
 I started doing more overtime at work.
 Savings rate: 65%.

-Purchased two properties.
-Rented out a room in our house.
+Purchased two properties this year.
+Also rented out a room in our house.
 Savings rate: 75%.

 More investing in shares.
 Realised we could actually retire soon if our savings were in shares instead of property!
 Sold our first property to start this process.

 We reached FI and left our full-time jobs.
 Continued building our share portfolio, using dividends and cash from property sale to live on.